ranjian0/Blender-PyCharm/README.md

 to appreciate the value of this workflow like I have.

 # Some Caveats:
-    - If your blender has slow starup time - "Your screwed"
+    - If your blender has slow startup time - "Your screwed"
     - All blender output is delayed by pycharm until the program exits
     - No debugging - obviously.